 Communes in Luxembourg can set their own municipal tax for companies (more on this in the next section) and property tax for companies and individuals.
 These communal taxes cover local services such as waste management and water supply.

-Property taxes are levied annually on residential, commercial, or mixed-use property ownership.
-Rates vary from 0.7% to 1% of the property’s’ tax base’, depending on the property’s nature and location.
-The calculations can be complicated – the government provides further details, but you should contact your local municipal office to find out about the rules in your area.
+Luxembourg levies property taxes annually on residential, commercial, or mixed-use property ownership.
+Rates vary from 0.7% to 1% of the property’s’ tax base’ which depends on its nature and location.
+The calculations can be complicated so it’s good to contact your local municipal office to find out about the rules in your area.

 Corporate tax